The Lightweight Boat Races: History

 Richard Bates, a Cambridge undergraduate, organised a Boat Race between lightweight men's crews of Oxford and Cambridge universities in 1975, to take place at Henley-on-Thames.
-The race was joined by the openweight women's Boat Race two years later, thus forming the Henley Boat Races, and the first lightweight women's boat race took place at the same event in 1984.
-Reserve races have taken place on-and-off since 2000 for the lightweight men (Nephthys vs Granta) and since 2012 for the lightweight women (Tethys vs CUWBC Lightweight Reserves).
+The race was joined by the openweight women's Boat Race two years later, thus forming the Henley Boat Races.
+The first lightweight women's boat race took place at the event in 1984.
+Reserve races have taken place since 2000 (except 2010–2015) for the lightweight men (Nephthys vs Granta) and in some years since 2012 for the lightweight women (Tethys vs CUWBC Lightweight Reserves).

 In 2019, the lightweight men's race moved to the Championship Course from Putney to Mortlake, where it has been held since.
 The lightweight women's race made the same move the following year in 2020.